ajayboddu-2006/USB_2.O_RTL_To_GDSII_Flow_using_OpenLANE_and_Skywater_PDKs/docs/README.md

 In OpenLane, designs can be run in two primary modes:

-1. Interactive Mode
+**1. Interactive Mode**
-This mode allows users to execute each stage of the design flow step by step, providing flexibility and control over the process.
+- This mode allows users to execute each stage of the design flow step by step, providing flexibility and control over the process.
-Useful for debugging and understanding the design flow.
+- Useful for debugging and understanding the design flow.

+**2. Autonomous Mode:**
+- This mode runs the entire design flow from RTL to GDSII in a single command.
+- Suitable for quick execution or batch processing of designs.